jlblatt/RegexCrosswordSolver/README.md

 # RegexCrosswordSolver
 A javascript solver for [regexcrossword.com](regexcrossword.com)

 Currently only works via completely dumb brute-force until I have more time to experiment.
-This means that it is *hilariously slow!*
+This means that it is *hilariously slow!*.

+It also doesn't work with hexagonal puzzles yet.

 #### Quickstart